 2. Eye-Muscle Coordination—Depth Perception

 The second visual ability is Eye-Muscle Coordination.
 We have fourteen eye muscles.
 The brain must coordinate these muscles perfectly if we are to see comfortably and efficiently.
 If this coordination is difficult, eyesight can be clear at times but blurred or double at others.
-The effort such distorted seeing can cause eyestrain, reading avoidance, or loss of attention and comprehension during reading, desk or computer work.
+The effort to prevent such distorted seeing can cause eyestrain, reading avoidance, or loss of attention and comprehension during reading, desk or computer work.
 Certain types of eye muscle coordination problems can reduce depth perception (3D Vision) for driving and sports.

 In extreme cases, poor eye muscle coordination can even cause STRABISMUS (Crossed Eyes) or AMBLYOPIA (Lazy Eye).
 In such instances, a more extensive evaluation of 3D vision (and visual acuity) may be required to determine if depth perception may be recovered with vision therapy.